inductiva/docs/docs/opensees/1.tutorials/2.ida-at-scale/index.md

+---
-# IDA at Scale: Seismic Assessment of URM Structures
+title: IDA at Scale: Seismic Assessment of URM Structures
+description: ""
+seo:
+ title: ""
+ description: ""
+---

 This tutorial was written by [Daniel Caicedo](https://www.researchgate.net/profile/Daniel-Caicedo-5) in collaboration with the **Inductiva Team**, within the framework of the research activities of the [Stand4Heritage (S4H) Team](https://www.linkedin.com/company/stand4heritage/posts/?feedView=all)